wesley974/rubygame/Help.md

 ## Tasks to complete

 # 1 - Put all output messages in show.rb library

-How to communicate between classes (using instance, variable, constants...)
+How to communicate between classes (using instance, variable, constants...) ?

+Replace this (core.rb) :

 	puts "\nTime left : #{(Time.now - @start_time).round} seconds\n"